Details of how BugSnag keeps your data secure.

 We use data centers based in the United States.

-Our network is protected by redundant layer 7 firewalls, best-in-class router technology, secure HTTPS transport over public networks, and regular audits.
+Our network is protected by redundant firewalls, best-in-class router technology, secure HTTPS transport over public networks, and regular audits.

 Our network security architecture consists of multiple security zones of trust.
 More sensitive systems, like our database servers, are protected in our most trusted zones.
 Other systems are housed in zones commensurate with their sensitivity, depending on function, information classification, and risk.
 Depending on the zone, additional security monitoring and access controls will apply.
 DMZs are utilized between the Internet, and internally, between the different zones of trust.

-In addition to our extensive internal scanning and testing program, Bugsnag regularly employs third-party security experts to perform a broad penetration test across the Bugsnag production network.
-Details are available on request.
+In addition to our extensive internal scanning and testing program, BugSnag regularly employs third-party security experts to perform a broad penetration test across the BugSnag production network.

 In case of a system alert, events are escalated to our 24/7 teams providing Operations, Network Engineering, and Security coverage.
 Employees are trained on security incident response processes, including communication channels and escalation paths.

-Bugsnag maintains a publicly available system status webpage at http://status.bugsnag.com that includes system availability details, scheduled maintenance, service incident history, and relevant security events.
+BugSnag maintains a publicly available system status webpage at https://status.bugsnag.com that includes system availability details, scheduled maintenance, service incident history, and relevant security events.

 Data center facilities are equipped with advanced fire detection and suppression systems, electrical power outage protection systems, and climate management systems.